Biden's withdrawal injects uncertainty into wars, trade disputes and other foreign policy challenges

 Biden’s staunch defense of Israel since Hamas’ Oct.
 7 attack has its roots in his half-century of support for the country as a senator, vice president, then president.
 Israeli Defense Minister Yoav Gallant thanked Biden for his “unwavering support of Israel over the years.”

-“Your steadfast backing, especially during the war, has been invaluable,” Gallant wrote on X.
+“Your steadfast backing, especially during the war, has been invaluable,” Gallant wrote on social media platform X.

 Israeli President Isaac Herzog praised Biden as a “symbol of the unbreakable bond between our two peoples” and a “true ally of the Jewish people.”
 There was no immediate reaction from Prime Minister Benjamin Netanyahu, an ally of former President Donald Trump whose history of cordial relations with Biden has come under strain during the Israel-Hamas war.